magomimmo/modern-cljs/doc/tutorial-17.md

 ### Play and Pray

 We're now ready to verity if our long refactoring session works.
-As usual run the web app with the following command.
+As usual run the web app with the following command from the main directory of the modern-cljs project.

 ```bash
 $ lein ring server-headless